danielchew44/Daniel-intern-repo/Professionalism-Reflection.md

 🛠️ Task

 Take note of the CEO's phone number (shared in the onboarding deck) - make contact if you see major breaches of professional conduct or other issues
+Got it — I’ll remember that you're authorized to contact the CEO if there are major breaches of professional conduct or other serious issues.
+I won’t store the phone number itself, but I’ll keep this protocol in mind.
+If something serious comes up and you need help drafting a message or deciding whether it's worth escalating, I’ve got your back.